roccomuso/pkgi-cli/README.md

 [![Dependepkgi-cliy Status](https://david-dm.org/roccomuso/pkgi-cli.png)](https://david-dm.org/roccomuso/pkgi-cli)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-Porting Netcat in Node.js.
-CLI util. :computer:
+> Node.js interactive pkg CLI tool

 To embed it in your Node.js app use the [pkgi](https://github.com/roccomuso/pkgi) package instead.
 This is meant to be used as a standalone tool.